-According to News 4 San Antonio a driver crashed into a light pole at about 1:45am at night.
-According to the report the man left a bar at around this time, but it doesn’t say anything about him being tested for alcohol after the San Antonio car accident.
+According to News 4 San Antonio, a car accident recently occurred when a driver crashed into a light pole at about 1:45 am.
+According to the report, the man left a bar around this time, but it doesn’t say anything about him being tested for alcohol after the car accident.
 This brings up a few questions about driving at night, next to the fact that this man could have also been driving drunk.
 Let’s say that he wasn’t driving drunk; he could have been sleepy, lost control of the car because there wasn’t enough light or maybe another driver was having problems with vision, causing him to hit the pole.

 Regardless of the situation there are common problems with driving around late at night or early in the morning.
 You don’t have the protection of light, and you basically have to figure out how to get home without encountering one of these problems.